2021 - Minella Times

 DINGO DOLLAR

 DISCORAMA (FR) (2013) b g Saddler Maker (IRE) - Quentala (FR) (Lone Bid (FR) - Won a hurdle and a chase between 2017 & 2022.
-GHIs sole success over fences came in a small race at Nasas in November 20218 but he did finish second in the National Hunt Chase at the 2019 Festival.
+His sole success over fences came in a small race at Naas in November 20218 but he did finish second in the National Hunt Chase at the 2019 Festival.
 He later finished third in the 2020 Ultima Chase.
 Two places in two Festivals isn't bad.
-At Aintree he compled the course in seventh place in 2021 but only had two runs after that before he lined up at Aintee a year later Sadly injuries sustauined on the flat after the thirteenth fence left him fatally injured
+At Aintree he compled the course in seventh place in 2021 but only had two runs after that before he lined up at Aintee a year later Sadly injuries sustauined on the flat after the thirteenth fence left him fatally injured.

 ECLAIR SURF